lancejjohnson/lancejjohnson.github.io/source/2017-05-11-phoenix-authentication-with-ueberauth-and-guardian-2.html.markdown

   def from_token("User:" <> id) do
     # TODO: I don't know if loading the user is strictly necessary.
 I think
     # having the id would be sufficient for future queries?
 Also, if you
-    # serialize the full user object you would everything you need to display
+    # serialize the full user object you would have
+    # everything you need to display
     # and have the id to make queries for associations.
-    Yauth.Repo.get(Yauth.User, id)
+    {:ok, Yauth.Repo.get(Yauth.User, id)}
   end

   def from_token(_) do